Last updated: September 28, 2020

 Wait a minute.
-Does domain squatting (sometimes called cybersquatting) still exist in 2015?
+Does domain squatting (sometimes called cybersquatting) still exist today?
 Indeed it does.

 Once a touted online money-making strategy back in the days when keyword stuffing was an optimization tactic and "made-for-AdSense" websites were considered a form of digital marketing, domain squatting is now not only annoying - it may even be illegal.

 Just what is it, and what can you do if it happens to you?